rexebin/InputTinyEditor.Blazor/Readme.md

 ### Add Configurations via JavaScript Script

 1. For the configurations that include complex objects or functions, it is easier to add them via a script.
-By design, InputTinyEditor will look for `window. tinyMceConf` object and append to existing configurations.
-To add additional configurations, add a `script` tag in the `index.html` or `_layout.html`.
+By design, InputTinyEditor will look for `window.tinyMceConf` object and append to existing configurations.
+To add additional configurations, add a `script` tag in the `index.html` or `_layout.cshtml`.

 ```html
 <body>